SuperCipher/hyperlink-cash/getting-started.md

 Open link from sender in a secure browser

 ### 2. Click claim
+Click claim wait for a while for transaction to complete.
+After it complete it will take you to a new page.

 ### 3. Save the link in secure place
+Save link in a secure location like encrypted note application.